History of bitcoin: 2016

 In January 2016, the network rate exceeded 1 exahash/sec.

 In March 2016, the Cabinet of Japan recognized virtual currencies like bitcoin as having a function similar to real money.
 Bidorbuy, the largest South African online marketplace, launched bitcoin payments for both buyers and sellers.

 In July 2016, researchers published a paper showing that by November 2013 bitcoin commerce was no longer driven by "sin" activities but instead by legitimate enterprises.

+In July 2016, the CheckSequenceVerify soft fork activated.

 In August 2016, a major bitcoin exchange, Bitfinex, was hacked and nearly 120,000 BTC (around $60m) was stolen.

 In November 2016, the Swiss Railway operator SBB (CFF) upgraded all their automated ticket machines so that bitcoin could be bought from them using the scanner on the ticket machine to scan the bitcoin address on a phone app.

 Bitcoin generates more academic interest year after year; the number of Google Scholar articles published mentioning bitcoin grew from 83 in 2009, to 424 in 2012, and 3580 in 2016.
 Also, the academic journal Ledger published its first issue.
 It is edited by Peter Rizun.